raceintospace/raceintospace/doc/manual/manual.md

 ![Capsule and Crew Selection for a mission](image_14-15.png)

 If the mission you've chosen involves a capsule or shuttle, you'll be prompted to select the one you want to use, as shown in the lefthand image above.
 If this is a manned mission, you will then select crews for it as in the righthand image above.
 In BARIS, crews currently in Training (meaning they had been assembled that turn) could not be assigned to a mission; they had to wait a turn first.
 In RIS this is no longer necessary, unless you set `no_c_training` to zero in Advanced Preferences.
 Similarly, BARIS required you to assign both a primary and backup crew to each mission.
-RIS allows you to select only a primary if you wish, though you can make backup crews required again by setting `no_backup` to zero in Advanced Preferences.
+RIS allows you to select only a primary if you wish, though you can make backup crews required again by setting `no_backup 0` in Advanced Preferences.

 #### Dummy Tests

 Once your hardware reaches Max R&D, it's impossible to further improve it through research, yet you may not consider it safe enough yet to risk lives with.
 So it's often advisable to fly it on real, but unmanned, missions.
 This puts the hardware through its paces and increases its Safety by 1% per mission, so long as it performs successfully on at least one step of the mission.
 Dummy tests don't gain or lose you prestige, but they let you improve your hardware without risking lives.

 In BARIS, dummy tests flown below Max R&D would give the player no advantage beyond a simple 1% Safety, effectively discouraging aggressive testing.
-RIS avoids this phenomenon of "wasted dummy tests" by raising the Max R&D by 1% on each flight (again, so long as the hardware succeeds on at least one step), which can make it helpful to fly dummy tests before research is complete.
+RIS avoids this by raising the Max R&D by 1% on each flight (again, so long as the hardware succeeds on at least one step), which can make it helpful to fly dummy tests before research is complete.
 (Catastrophic failures will still reset the Max R&D to its original level, to avoid disrupting game balance.)
 This behavior can be reset to the way BARIS worked by turning on `succesRDMax` in Advanced Preferences.

 ![Recruitment Screen](image_16.png)